 WHAT IS MOISSANITE?

 What is moissanite, you ask?
 Well I’ll tell ya – it’s a a gemstone in it’s own right, not a fake diamond or diamond simulant, as some people believe.
 It’s harder than sapphire or ruby, more brilliant than diamond, and 1/10th the cost.
-Moissanite is the second hardest gem on the planet!
+Moissanite is the second hardest gem on the planet, second only to diamond!
 They won’t cloud or scratch like a cubic zirconia.
-Moissanite is the perfect alternative to a diamond – save that money and put it towards your honeymoon, college loans, or towards that dream home.
+Moissanite is the perfect alternative to a diamond – save that money and put it towards your honeymoon, college loans, or towards your dream home.